Table of Contents

 Conduct that may materially and substantially disrupt the functioning of CVCC or infringe upon the rights of others to engage in expressive activities may include:

-CVCC will provide police and security officers and use other security measures to ensure the safety of all participants, the Campus Community, and the public.
-Nothing in this policy shall prohibit the College from charging a fee for security for events, provided that such fees may not be calculated or otherwise based on the content of the protected expressive activity or the anticipated reaction to the protected expressive activity.
+The CVCC Police and Campus Safety Department will provide police officers to ensure the safety of all participants, the Campus Community, and the public.
+Nothing in this policy shall prohibit the College from charging a fee for police coverage for events, provided that such fees may not be calculated or otherwise based on the content of the protected expressive activity or the anticipated reaction to the protected expressive activity.

-If the organizer of the event or the College determines that security is needed for an event, beyond what security is typically provided by the College during regular hours of operation, the organizers of the event will be charged a fee based on the number of expected attendees.
-The fee schedule for security will be provided by the College Business Office upon request.
+If the organizer of the event or the College determines that CVCC Police and Campus Safety Department is needed for an event, beyond what is typically provided by the College during regular hours of operation, the organizers of the event will be charged a fee based on the number of expected attendees.
+The fee schedule for police coverage will be provided by the College Business Office upon request.

-The President may waive this security fee, but may not base the decision on the basis of the content of the expressive activity or the anticipated reaction to the protected expressive activity, except in emergency situations in which there is a clear and present danger to the campus community or to the public.
+The President may waive the CVCC Police and Campus Safety Department fee, but may not base the decision on the basis of the content of the expressive activity or the anticipated reaction to the protected expressive activity, except in emergency situations in which there is a clear and present danger to the campus community or to the public.

 CVCC may also charge a fee for the use of campus facilities, such as for the use of IT resources or cleanup costs.
 These fees will not be based on the content of the expressive activity.

-To promote a safe and effective event, individuals or groups from the Campus Community planning to engage in expressive activity that they anticipate will require the assistance of security are expected to provide sufficient notice to the Office of the Dean of Students and Campus Services at least one week, but no less than 48 hours in advance of the event.
+To promote a safe and effective event, individuals or groups from the Campus Community planning to engage in expressive activity that they anticipate will require the assistance of the CVCC Police and Campus Safety Department are expected to provide sufficient notice to the Office of the Dean of Students and Campus Services at least one week, but no less than 48 hours in advance of the event.
 Such arrangements enable CVCC to ensure the event takes place in a safe and constructive manner.

 Individuals and groups who engage in expressive activity in outdoor areas on CVCC property are subject to CVCC policies relating to the use and operation of campus facilities, including without limitation policies relating to firearms and weapons, alcohol, smoking, and trespass.
 CVCC prohibits the possession or use of clubs, bats, weapons, open flames, or other dangerous materials on campus property during these events.